ParthChande/DCGAN-Generating-Synthetic-Images/README.md

 This project demonstrates the implementation of a Deep Convolutional Generative Adversarial Network (DCGAN) using TensorFlow and Keras to generate synthetic images of Fashion MNIST dataset.

+You can learn more about DCGAN in More Info.imd

 ## Requirements

 - TensorFlow